ijust-dev/task_list/README.md

 A basic task list page.

 # Features
-Infinite number of lists
+Infinite number of lists.

-All text in lists are editable
+All text in lists are editable.

-Adding/Removing rows by button
+Adding/Removing rows by button.

 Checkbox to mark as complete.